cioportfolio/playpen/README.md

 This is an overview of what is in the playpen and what you can do with it.
 The components are amongst the most popular internet tools so you will find extensive user guides, online training, example code and plenty of help online.

-### public folder
+### "public" subfolder

 Any files you want to be part of your website can go in the `public` folder.
+By default the playpen will display `index.html` which is how you got to the ugly test page.
+You can change or replace `index.html` to see how `html`, `css`, `javascript` and other web technologies work.

-E.g. if you follow some online guides and create a `test.html` webpage you can put it into the `public` folder and see it in your browser with:
+If you follow some online guides and create a new webpage e.g `test.html` you can put it into the `public` folder and see it in your browser with:

 ```
 localhost:3000/test.html
 ```

-By default the playpen will display `index.html` which is how you got to the ugly test page.
-You can change or replace `index.html` to see how `html`, `css`, `javascript` and other web technologies work.

 ### Express framework